jhmatthews/msynchro/docs/source/index.rst

 msynchro
 --------------------------------------

 msynchro is a simple python package that allows calculation of optically thin synchrotron emission from arbitrary electron distributions.
-It also include a tridiagonal matrix algorithm for evolving distributions of particle subject to cooling.
+It also include a tridiagonal matrix algorithm for evolving distributions of particles subject to cooling.

 The code is relatively simple, and the documentation at this stage is quite rudimentary.

 .. toctree::
+   :titlesonly:
    :maxdepth: 2
    :caption: Contents:
    :glob:

-   quickstart
+   install
+   description
    test
    examples